mgomezpaz/startup/README.md

 - [x] **Node.js/Express HTTP service** - Created a backend service using Express that provides authentication and code analysis endpoints.
 - [x] **Static middleware for frontend** - Added Express static middleware to serve the frontend files from the public directory.
-- [x] **Calls to third party endpoints** - Integrated with the OpenAI API to analyze code for security vulnerabilities, providing professional security insights on user-submitted code.
+- [x] **Calls to third party endpoints** - With the OpenAI API to analyze code for security vulnerabilities.
 - [x] **Backend service endpoints** - Created endpoints for user authentication (register, login, logout) and code analysis (submit code, get analysis, get user analyses).
 - [x] **Frontend calls service endpoints** - Frontend components make fetch requests to the service endpoints for authentication and code analysis.